Subwoofer Calculator

 Because they are closer to your front-channel loudspeakers, subwoofers also perform better in the front half of your listening space by reducing phase cancellation and time delays.

-You May Also Like Best Home Theatre Speaker Systems
+You May Also Like Best Multi-Channel Home Theatre System

 Can a subwoofer ever be too large for a space?